creator-js/creator-web/docs/Core Concepts/templates.md

 };
 ```

-It literally tells CreatorJS to search for the line that `includes` string `div` and change it with `span`.
+It literally tells CreatorJS to search for the line that `includes` `div` and change it with `span`.

-Running the CLI and answering the questions will modify existing `./src/Atom.js` file:
+Running the CLI and answering the questions will modify existing `./Atom.js` file:
 ```js
 import React from 'react';